Zylz8/GAM531/Assignment 4/README.md

 I used the LoadTexture(string path) function which I got from the example repository to load my jpeg.

+    Matrix4 model = Matrix4.CreateRotationX(angle) * Matrix4.CreateRotationY(angle * 0.5f); // rotate cube around X axis and rotates the cube aroud the Y axis at half the speed
+            // Rotates around both the X and Y axis

 # How to run
 - Clone or download the repository to your computer
 - Open the solution in Visual Studio